Discerning Reliable Cyber Threat Indicators for Timely Cyber Threat Intelligence: Study Design

 \subsection{System Architecture}

 Figure~\ref{fig:architecture} depicts the proposed system for extracting Threat Intelligence from Twitter.
 The methodology involves two phases namely: Reliability of IoCs~(RoIoC) and Automation of Security Accounts~(AoSA).
 In the \textit{RoIoC phase}, we evaluate the reliability of IoCs and analyze how quickly Twitter distributes threat information aids in formulating actionable threat intelligence.
 In the initial process, we gathered seven months of security tweets published from January 2021 to June 2021.
 The process for collecting the tweets is described in Section~\ref{sec:security_tweets}.
 While we acquired Twitter data as an IoC source for our study, it is possible that we also collected non-security tweets or tweets without IoCs.
 In our study, we considered a relevant tweet as one that includes an IoC.
-However, some tweets may be malware tutorial tweets, references to security blogs, or includes URLs such as Facebook, Twitter, and Reddit links that can not be considered valid IoCs.
-So we regarded tweets without IoCs as irrelevant tweets.
-To exclude irrelevant tweets, we develop a filtering system based on natural language processing and deep learning models.
-After identifying relevant tweets, we extract network IoCs and vulnerability IoCs.
-We employed various TIS, including VirusTotal, AlienVault (OTX2), URLhaus, MalwareBazaar, MISP, and NVD, to extract additional information related to the cyber forensic artifacts.
-With the help of these TIS, we determine the threat metrics such as \textit{correctness, timeliness}, and \textit{overlap} to estimate the reliability of IoC.
+However, some tweets may be malware tutorial tweets, references to security blogs, or includes URLs such as Facebook, X~(Twitter), and Reddit links that can not be considered valid IoCs.
+So, we regarded tweets without IoCs as irrelevant tweets.
+To exclude irrelevant tweets, we develop a filtering system based on NLP and DL models.
+After identifying relevant tweets, we extracted network IoCs and vulnerability IoCs.
+We employed various TISs to extract additional information related to IoCs and determined the threat metrics such as \textit{correctness, timeliness}, and \textit{overlap} to estimate the reliability of IoC.
 Subsequently, in the \textit{AoSA phase}, we examine the involvement of automatic accounts in delivering IoCs.
-To identify whether an account is an automatic account or a human, we implement Machine Learning~(ML) and Deep Learning~(DL) algorithms.
-To develop the bot prediction model, we derive diverse features, including profile, temporal, and content levels from Twitter accounts.
-Section 3 outlines how the features were generated for account classification and the implementation of the ML and DL models.
-More importantly, we generate interpretable models which explain the features learned by classification algorithms.
+To identify whether an account is an automatic account or a human, we implement ML and DL models.
+To develop the bot prediction model, we derive diverse features, including profile, temporal, and content levels, from Twitter accounts.
+Section~\ref{bot_classification} outlines how the features were generated for account classification and the implementation of the ML and DL models.
+More importantly, we generate interpretable models that explain the features learned by classification algorithms.